martinmdl/unsam-SPD/README.md

-# unsam-SPD
+# Sistema de Procesamiento de Datos

-All the practice done while taking **SISTEMAS DE PROCESAMIENTO DE DATOS** classes on UNSAM.
+All the practice done while taking this UNSAM assignment.